 Your new password database is all set, but there is one important step before we proceed.

 Step 2: Backup is Important

-It has been said a million times so we will not tell you again how and why it is important.
-It should be quite obvious for anyone that a file containing all encryption passwords is pretty valuable and is worth to spend two minutes to backup it.
+It has already been said a million times before, so we will not tell you again how and why it is important.
+It should be quite obvious for anyone that a file containing all encryption passwords is pretty valuable and is worth spending two minutes to backup it.

 Now, when your database is updated, it is time to ensure that your modifications will not be lost.
 First, select File / Exit.
 All the changes are stored in the database file on exit so exiting Password Manager is necessary to finalize the changes.

 Open Windows Explorer and select My Documents / Kryptel Data folder.

 The file Passwords.edb is your password database.
 It is an ordinary Windows file, which you can copy like any other file.
 Copy it to your backup storage.